 Watch something funny

 Comedy is my favourite genre and I watch it when I’m stressed out by life in general, so it made sense to try the same thing with flight anxiety.
-(All well and good until I burst out laughing and almost give the poor bugger sitting next to me a heart attack, woops).
+(Ironically the best bit of comedy on any flight I’ve been on before has been the sight of me dealing with flight anxiety, so maybe I should just get a mirror out next time and enjoy the show.)

 Use a fidget spinner